amyrob/wk3_day1_homework/homework.md

 1. Research how to delete multiple entries from your table in a single command.
 --DELETE FROM movies
 --WHERE title IN ('Captain America: The First Avenger', 'Captain America: The Winter Soldier', 'Captain America: Civil War');
+--DELETE FROM movies
+--WHERE title = '' OR ''